 Social Security in Norway

-When people enter Norway to work they will usually become members of the mandatory Norwegian National Insurance Scheme from their first day of work.
-They are obliged to pay National Insurance contributions.
-However, the obligation to pay social security can be avoided if you send so called A1 forms (or similar forms for non-EU countries) to the Norwegian social security institute “NAV”.
+When people enter Norway to work, they will usually become members of the mandatory Norwegian National Insurance Scheme from their first day of work.
+They and their employer are obliged to pay National Insurance contributions.
+However, the obligation to pay social security on top of the contributions to the social security scheme in the home country can be avoided if you apply for a so called A1 form (or similar forms for non-EU countries).
+It is important that the A1 certificate is issued electronically, as the Norwegian social security institute “NAV” requires personal social security information to be sent digitally by most EU member states.

 Minimum Wage in Norway